CompNet/Renard/README.md

 # Running tests

-`Renard` uses `unittest` for testing.
+`Renard` uses `pytest` for testing.
 To launch tests, use the following command :

-> poetry run python -m unittest discover ./tests
+> poetry run python -m pytest tests

 Expensive tests are disabled by default.
 These can be run by setting the environment variable `RENARD_TEST_ALL` to `1`.